-Shawlands Town Centre is a Tier 2 Town Centre in South Glasgow, supporting an immediate catchment of over 21,000 people and a secondary catchment of over 45,000.
+Shawlands Town Centre is a Tier 2 Town Centre in South Glasgow, supporting an immediate catchment of over 44,000 people and a wider catchment of almost 200,000.

-Its performance however has been challenged by changes in the retail environment, new consumer habits and the arrival of the internet.
+Its performance however had been challenged by changes in the retail sector, internet shopping and new customer habits.

-The Council's concern is that if this continues unchecked, it may begin to affect the attractiveness of the wider area.
+The Council's concern was that if this continued unchecked, it could have led to a decline in investment and the attractiveness of the wider area.

-Glasgow City Council and a range of partners, including Shawlands & Strathbungo Community Council and Shawlands Business Association have been working together to develop a turnaround strategy.
-This work culminated in the publication of the Shawlands Town Centre Action Plan in May 2012 and a 5 year commitment by the Council to invest £3.3M in centre improvements.
+Glasgow City Council and a range of partners, including Shawlands & Strathbungo Community Council and the Shawlands Business Improvement District worked together to develop a turnaround strategy for the town centre.

 The Shawlands Town Centre Action Plan was then launched in May 2012 and over a 7 year period invested £3.52m in targeted improvements.

 A set of links to the approved plan and background research are available under related documents for those who wish to find out more about how the partners sought to reposition Shawlands as a destination, how the project was delivered and future opportunities within the town centre.